InstitutoTodosPelaSaude/viralQC/README.md

 ### get-nextclade-datasets

 This command configures local datasets using nextclade.
-It is necessary to run at least once to generate a local copy of the nextclade datasets, before running the `run-from-fasta` command
+It is necessary to run at least once to generate a local copy of the nextclade datasets, before running the `run` command

 ```bash
 vqc get-nextclade-datasets --cores 2